Obama says 'nowhere to go but up' after HealthCare.gov debacle

-WASHINGTON (Reuters) - President Barack Obama’s popularity has taken a beating over the botched October 1 launch of Obamacare, but in a television interview set to air on Friday, Obama said he believes Americans eventually will appreciate his signature healthcare reform.
+WASHINGTON, Nov 29 (Reuters) - President Barack Obama’s popularity has taken a beating over the botched Oct.
+1 launch of Obamacare, but in a television interview set to air on Friday, Obama said he believes Americans eventually will appreciate his signature healthcare reform.

 Reflecting on his poll numbers in an interview with ABC’s Barbara Walters, Obama said: ”I’ve gone up and down pretty much consistently throughout.